wilcotomassen/whisperpool-remote/docs/teardown-and-protocol-identification.md

 ## Key scanning and command construction (command bits)

-With a multimeter I checked which buttons correspond to what pins on the RC5 IC:
+With a multimeter I checked how the buttons wires corresponded to the pins on the RC5 IC.
+It turns out that one wire was connected to the X5 pin and all the other pins to 6 DR-lines.

 ![Pin mapping of the button connector](img/pin-mapping.png)

-As you can see it uses one X-line and 6 DR-lines to scan all the button presses.
+When a buttons is pressed, it connects on of the DR pins to the X5 pin.
 The datasheet contains a nice table on page 9 to lookup the command bits for those X/DR combinations.

 ![Excerpt from the Command bits lookup table (data sheet page 9)](img/command-bits.png)